near/docs/docs/develop/node/maintenance/maintenance.md

 <blockquote class="warning">
 <strong>Heads up</strong><br><br>

-`betanet` provides cutting-edge testing grounds for validators, with weekly updates and frequent hard-forks. `betanet` is using the `beta` branch of `nearcore`, which is merged every Wednesday at 00:00 UTC and deployed on NEAR boot nodes shortly after.
+`betanet` provides cutting-edge testing grounds for validators, with daily updates and frequent hard-forks.
+For more information on nodes that are running on `betanet`, please see the [betanet analysis group on the governance forum](https://gov.near.org/t/betanet-analysis-group-reports/339).
 </blockquote>